Generation Insecure: 27 Years of Research Behind the Battle for Perfection

 There’s never been greater pressure to do it all.

 On December 28 of 2017, researchers Thomas Curran and Andrew Hill published findings from a 27-year study of perfectionism among American, Canadian and UK college students.
-They confirmed that which millions already knew: there’s never been greater pressure to become
+They confirmed that which millions already knew: there’s never been greater pressure to become everything.

 Perhaps we shouldn’t be surprised.
 Millennials have already set new records for reported levels of stress, anxiety and mental health issues.
 The generation following them, however, seems to be doing even worse.